 Key takeaways: While Level 1 might not be a great indicator of learning success – for example, a learner may not enthuse about a particular learning program but this doesn’t mean that they haven’t learned anything from it – it does however provide an early warning about what’s not working.
-This could be that the content wasn’t engaging enough, the delivery style was poor, or that the resources weren’t up to scratch.
+This could be that the content wasn’t engaging enough, the delivery style was poor, or that the learning content wasn’t up to scratch.

-Levels 3 and 4, on the other hand, are critical to your evaluation.
-Knowing the impact of behavioural change on both the learner and the organisation is key to measuring the success of your learning program.
-However, in order for this to work, you have to be doing this continuously and not just as a one-off event suggested by Kirkpatrick’s model.
+Levels 3 and 4 of Kirkpatrick's model, on the other hand, are critical for evaluating your learning.
+Knowing the impact of behavioural change on both the learner and the organisation is key to measuring the results of training and learning programs.
+However, in order for the evaluation process to be effective, you have to be doing this continuously and not just as a one-off event.

-If you want to use some of the methods outlined in the Kirkpatrick model, it’s worth remembering that xAPI can be useful to collect meaningful data on all levels.
+If you want to use some of the methods of evaluating your learning outlined in the Kirkpatrick model, it’s worth remembering that xAPI can be useful to collect meaningful data on all levels.

 2. The Kirkpatrick-Phillips Model